ishaan1911/askyourmail/GUIDE.md

 # AskYourMail: Comprehensive Guide

 ## Overview
-AskYourMail is an advanced semantic search engine that uses OpenAI's embeddings and FAISS to provide intelligent search capabilities across any type of data.
-Whether you're working with emails, documents, products, or any text-based data, this system can help you find relevant information using natural language queries.
+AskYourMail is an advanced semantic search engine that uses OpenAI's embeddings and FAISS to provide intelligent search capabilities across any type of email data.
+Whiler you're working with emails, this system can help you find relevant information using natural language queries.

 ## Key Features
-- 🔍 **Universal Search**: Works with any text data type
+- 🔍 **Diverse Search**: Works with any novel type of email data
 - 🧠 **Semantic Understanding**: Understands meaning, not just keywords
 - ⚡ **High Performance**: Handles millions of documents efficiently
 - 🎯 **Accurate Results**: Uses state-of-the-art embedding models
-- 🔄 **Real-time Updates**: Supports adding and updating documents
+- 🔄 **Real-time Updates**: Supports adding and updating emails.

 ## Getting Started